semrush/intergalactic/website/docs/components/feedback/feedback.md

 - If an error occurred after submitting the form, show the message instead of the message with `mailto` link under the submitting button.
 - If `mailto` link already exists, change its color into red and replace the message text.

-Message text for this case: "Your message has not been sent.
+Message text for this case: "Your message hasn’t been sent.
 Please try again or contact us at at {mail address}".

 ![](static/error.png)